+Table 9.
+Number of developers on number of projects.

-The next step performed is retrieving the results from IBM Watson Personality Insights API.
-The texts written by the developers was given to API in JSON format as an input.
-API has also returned the results in the JSON format, which then was parsed and stored into pandas dataframe.
+The corpuses of the developers are provided to IBM Watson Personality Insights API in JSON format.
+The API returns the results in JSON format, which is parsed and stored into dataset.
+The resulting JSON file contains assessment of personality traits with percentile and raw score along with a significance indicator.

-Resulting JSON file returned by IBM Watson contains assessment of personality trait with percentile and raw score, significance indicator, percentile and raw score results of the facets that belong to the personality.
-This research focuses only on Big 5 Personality traits – Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism, therefore the results of the sub-categories of these traits are ignored.

-Furthermore, IBM API has returned the normalized percentiles and the raw scores.
 Percentiles scores are generalized on the whole users` dataset of IBM.
 It is normalized based on all the users that have been requested to Watson, while raw scores are the plain results based solely on the person`s characteristics.
 Raw scores are the same as what the personality assessment test would return.
-Both, normalized and raw score percentiles are the double type numbers in range of 0 to 1.
+Normalized and raw score percentiles are both real numbers ranging from 0 to 1.

-Distribution of personality traits assessment results are shown on Figure 4. top rows on the graph represent the personality assessment percentiles of the users as normalized by IBM, while bottom row shows the respective raw scores of personality assessments percentiles.
+The histograms of the personality traits assessment obtained are shown in Figure 4.
+The first row in the graph represents the personality assessment percentiles of the developers as normalized by IBM, while the second row shows the raw scores.
+Y axis shows the number of times that the given personality scored occurred.